मूलं धर्मतरोर्विवेकजलधेः पूर्णेन्दुमानन्ददं

 And Rama walking forest paths | with Sita at his chest.

-I bow to Lord Shankara— the root of dharma's tree, the full moon that delights the ocean of discernment, the sun that opens the lotus of renunciation, destroyer of the dense darkness of sin, remover of the three afflictions.
+I bow to Shri Shankaraji, root of the tree of dharma, full moon that gladdens the ocean of viveka, sun that opens the lotus of vairaagya, destroyer of the dense darkness of paap, remover of the three afflictions.
+He is the wind born from heaven who scatters the gathered clouds of moha, descended from Brahma's line, cleanser of every stain, beloved of King Shri Rama.

-Though stainless, all-pervading, imperishable, dwelling always in every heart— yet O Slayer of Khara, with Sita and brother, dwell in my heart as the forest-wanderer!
+Though stainless, all-pervading, imperishable, dwelling always in every heart, yet, O Slayer of Khara, with Sita and brother, dwell in my heart as the forest-wanderer!

 Commentary & Notes ↓Hide ↑